Enhanced sampling methods for molecular dynamics simulations: Hybrid methods

-Apart from the replica exchange-based hybrid methods discussed in the previous section, there are various other hybrid methods where metadynamics has been combined with other types of enhanced sampling methods.
+Apart from the \hyperlink{ref:ReplEx} {replica exchange}-based hybrid methods discussed in the previous section, there are various other hybrid methods where metadynamics has been combined with other types of enhanced sampling methods.
 Furthermore, some of the variants of metadynamics listed in Section~\ref{sec:metad_variants} could be considered as hybrid methods, and vice versa, as the distinction between a variant and a hybrid method is not always so clear.

 Metadynamics has been combined with methods that enhance the potential energy sampling (see Section~\ref{sec:abp_energy}) such as the multicanonical ensemble~\cite{Yonezawa_MulticanonicalMetaD_2011} and integrated tempering sampling~\cite{Yang_MetaD-ITS_1_2016,Yang_MetaD-ITS_2_2018}.
 Here the idea is similar as when metadynamics is combined with parallel tempering, this should help with sampling missing slow orthogonal degrees of freedom.
 In a similar spirit, variationally enhanced sampling has been combined with sampling in the multithermal-multibaric ensemble~\cite{Piaggi_MultiVES_2019,Piaggi_MultiVES+CV_2019}.